shohirose/eos-cpp/README.md

 ```

-In addition to the custom eos class, a custom eos traits class must be defined.
-Eos traits classes must define the following constants:
+In addition to the custom eos class, a custom `cubic_eos_traits` class must be defined.
+The trait class must define the following constants:

 - `omega_a`
 - `omega_b`